MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

 ```

 ### Create subscription
-This creates a new subscription for the specified topic within the ServiceBus namespace.
+This creates a new subscription for the specified topic within the Service Bus namespace.
 ```python
 sb_client.create_subscription("MyTopic", "MySubscription")
 ```